Routing

 Rules

-To set the rules
+To set rules

 1. Go to Orchestration > Routing configuration.